coincashew/docs/README.md

 ## License

-All documentation in this repository is released under the MIT License unless otherwise specified.
+All documentation in this repository is released under the GPL-3.0 license unless otherwise specified.

 ---